libertyernie/CrosspostSharp/README.md

 #### DeviantArt

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 You can upload images to DeviantArt or just to Sta.sh, and you can also use either one as a source site.

 #### Flickr

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 If you have script errors on the page while trying to sign in, close and then restart CrossposterSharp.

-#### FurAffinity

-Use the "Sign In" button in Tools -> Options to launch a dialog window that asks for your username and password.
-This will obtain cookies that will be stored in CrosspostSharp.json.

-#### Inkbunny

-Use the "Sign In" button in Tools -> Options to launch a dialog window that asks for your username and password.
-This will obtain a user ID and SID that will be stored in CrosspostSharp.json.

 #### Tumblr

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 Only photo posts will be shown.
 Reblogs will be included, but CrosspostSharp won't allow you to post them to other sites.

 #### Twitter

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
-Once signed in, the OAuth token will be stored in CrosspostSharp.json.

 Retweets, and tweets without photos, will be omitted.